 The women’s apparel sector alone was a $116.4 billion industry in 2013, up 4% from the previous year according to Global Biz Circle.
 Although revenue across apparel categories is only expected to rise over the next decade, new consumer demands and increased competition is making it more challenging for apparel companies to increase profit margins.

 A key contributor to these new obstacles is the explosion of e-commerce platforms.
 Online clothing sales exceeded $44 billion in 2014 and are projected to top $52 billion this year.
-A major element of the supply chain that can address budget strains and help streamline costs is transportation.
+A major element of the apparel and footwear supply chain that can address budget strains and help streamline costs is transportation.
 Here are three keys for managing truckload transportation costs:

 Isolate Transportation Costs